xiaoxiae/slama.dev/_wiki/languages/cs.md

 		- contains `.Name` and other stuff for reflection
 		- also contains a **virtual method table** (VMT)
 	- `public virtual bool Equals(object o);`
+		- for checking, whether two objects are equal
 	- `public virtual string ToString();`
 		- the string representation of the object
 		- shouldn't be something too complicated (like a giant recursive function)